Samuel Thaxter

-Col. Samuel Thaxter (1665-1740), of Hingham, Massachusetts, was one of the most prominent and influential citizens in Plymouth, New England.
+Col. Samuel Thaxter (1665–1740), of Hingham, Province of Massachusetts Bay, was one of the most prominent and influential citizens in Plymouth, New England.
 He was a member of the commission to settle the boundary between Massachusetts and Rhode Island in 1719.
 He commanded the Ancient and Honorable Artillery Company of Massachusetts in 1728.
-His son Samuel Thaxter Junior (1695-1732) married Mary Hawke (1711-1798) who was the mother of John Hancock (Signer of the Declaration of Independence).
+His son Samuel Thaxter Jr. (1695–1732) married Mary Hawke (1711–1798), the mother of John Hancock (signer of the Declaration of Independence).